bhardwajRahul/golang-interview-prep-in-english/README.md

 ### Channels & the `hchan` Struct

+A **channel** is a typed conduit in Go that enables concurrent goroutines to communicate by sending and receiving values, while automatically synchronizing their execution.
+Channels are the concrete implementation of **Communicating Sequential Processes (CSP)**, aligning with Go's core concurrency philosophy:

+> **"Do not communicate by sharing memory; instead, share memory by communicating."**

+#### Core Characteristics
+* **Type Safety:** Channels are strongly typed (e.g., `chan int`, `chan string`).
+A channel can only transmit values of its declared element type.
+* **Synchronization:** Beyond data transmission, channels act as synchronization barriers, allowing goroutines to coordinate their execution states without explicit mutexes or condition variables.
+* **Reference Type:** Channels are reference types.
+When you call `make(chan T)`, you allocate memory on the heap and receive a pointer to the underlying runtime structure.

+---

+#### Under the Hood: The `hchan` Struct

 Under the hood, a Go channel is not a magical pipe; it is a pointer to an `hchan` struct (defined in `runtime/chan.go`):

 ```go